ulebule/mega_count/README.md

 Simple counter app in Flutter, with two columns for counting exernal and internal corners in the room.
 Using vibrate as a notice for user that button is pressed.
 Light/dark theme with switch on top.
+Sharing options, click on button Share, creates a screenshot of an app and shares it.

 Made in 5 minutes with Github Copilot in Agent mode:)